abpframework/abp/docs/en/Blog-Posts/2022-03-08 v5_2_Preview/POST.md

 abp new BookStore -t app-nolayers-pro --preview
 ````

+> There is a bug for the `app-nolayers-pro` related to the licensing system, which will be fixed with 5.2.0-rc.2: `appsettings.secrets.json` is missing in the project folder (should be near to `appsettings.json` and contains the license code normally).
+As a workaround, create a new solution with the layered startup template, find and copy that file to the single-layer solution.

+One note about the single-layer project is it doesn't have Blazor WebAssembly UI, because it requires 3 projects at least (one server-side, one UI and one shared library project between these two).
+We will consider to add Blazor UI support based on your feedback.
+You can continue to develop Blazor WASM projects using the standard layered solution template.

 #### Database Migrations for EF Core

 After creating your solution, you need to create the database before running the application.
 We've added a parameter to the application that can be specified to migrate the database and seed the initial data.
 Open the project's directory (that contains the `csproj` file) in a command-line terminal and type the following command: